pl4nty/garden/content/Cloud/Building Chromium.md

 ```

 One of the BuildBuddy engineers kindly [replied on Github](https://github.com/buildbuddy-io/buildbuddy/issues/6134) so I had another attempt, but with no luck again.
 I went back to building on a VM :(
+Later on I joined their Slack, and learned I could just `RBE_remote_headers=x-buildbuddy-api-key=mykey` instead of the fancy script...

 ### Revisiting the Build Event Protocol (BEP)